Wiel1/3-tiers-web-app/3tiers/README.md

 ### During project period 1, we shall be completing two (2) projects as given below.
-You have until 18th June 2023 to complete and showcase your projects.

 ## Project 1 - Design and Deployment of Three-tier web architecture on AWS